Socially Distanced Academic Design

 Learning will look and feel different for teachers and students during the COVID19 pandemic.
-Right now, academic administrators are determining ways to support teachers in providing a high quality education to students in the coming year.
-How do administrators ensure their school provides a high-value program that goes beyond basic online lectures?
-And what about non-traditional courses in performing arts, labs, and clinics?
+Right now, academic administrators are determining ways to support teachers in providing a high quality education to students in a socially distanced space.
+Audio and video design can play a major role in how administrators ensure their school provides a high-value program that goes beyond basic online lectures.
+And, social distanced design can even help non-traditional courses in performing arts, labs, and clinics.

 Jaffe Holden has a full toolkit of customizable audio and video solutions established through more than 50 years of experience designing smart systems for academic environments.
-We are leaders in the industry and can help your school quickly push beyond a static video lecture and provide students with a dynamic and engaging learning experience.
-And, it can be in place by the fall.
+We are leaders in the industry and can help your academic project quickly push beyond a static video lecture and provide students with a dynamic and engaging learning experience.

 Audio and Video Technology to Solve Distance Challenges